 If you created a high value piece of news or content and readers want to check out some of your other work it’s a good idea to leave your name and a way for them to follow you.

 This creates return visitors and can build your base of loyal readers.
 It’s also equally important to note down your references so people know that your content is well researched and valid.

-No one likes a made up story that they can’t validate, so have your bio and references is a great way to establish yourself as an authority.
+The truth is, no one likes a made up story that they can’t validate.
+So having your bio and references is a great way to establish yourself as an authority.